ellieonarose/HW5/README.md

     Actions:

-    Roll: Two standard dice are rolled.
+    Roll: One standard die is rolled.
-    If neither shows a 1, their sum is added to the turn total.
+    If it does not show a 1, their sum is added to the turn total.
-    If a single 1 is rolled, the player's turn ends with the loss of the turn total.
+    If a 1 is rolled, the player's turn ends with the loss of the turn total.
-    If two 1's are rolled, the player's turn ends with the loss of the turn total and score.

     Hold: The turn total k is added to the player’s score, and it becomes the opponent’s turn.
 (b)